-Figure 6.2 - 9250 Application: System Parameters
+Figure 6.2 -9200 Application: System Parameters

 - Pulse Mode: Changes the system's output mode to Continuous, Single Shot, Burst, or Duty Cycle. - Period: Sets the System's T0 period.
-Valid inputs are 40ns-4000s set in 4ns increments. - Duty Cycle: If Duty Cycle has been selected in the System's Pulse Mode, the unit will generate a continuous pulse stream in which outputs will be On for "N" pulses and Off for "M" pulses.
+Valid inputs are 200ns-1000s set in 10ns increments.

+- Duty Cycle: If Duty Cycle has been selected in the System's Pulse Mode, the unit will generate a continuous pulse stream in which outputs will be On for "N" pulses and Off for "M" pulses.
 One may alters the "N" (On) and "M" (Off) parameters: - On Counts ("N"): Positive integer value which designates the number of pulses to produce during the "On Cycle."
-Valid inputs are 1-1,000,000. - Off Counts ("M"): Positive integer value which designates the number of pulses to suppress during the "Off Cycle."
-Valid inputs are 1-1,000,000. - NOTE: The number of cycles which the duty cycle sequence will execute may be altered.
-For more Information, see the "Enhanced Options" section. - Burst Count: If Burst mode has been selected in the System's Pulse Mode, the Burst Counts positive integer input selects the number of T0 pulses generated once the Run/Stop button has been pressed.
-Valid inputs are 1-1,000,000. - Run: Enables or disables the output for all channels.
-This command is the same as pressing the Run/Stop button. - Auto Start: Enables or disables the Auto Start function.
+Valid inputs are 1-4,000,000,000. - Off Counts ("M"): Positive integer value which designates the number of pulses to suppress during the "Off Cycle."
+Valid inputs are 1-4,000,000,000. - Burst Count: If Burst mode has been selected in the System's Pulse Mode, the Burst Counts positive integer input selects the number of T0 pulses generated once the Run/Stop button has been pressed.
+Valid inputs are 1-4,000,000,000. - Run: Enables or disables the output for all channels.
+This command is the same as pressing the Run/Stop button on either the front or back panel. - Auto Start: Enables or disables the Auto Start function.
 If enabled, the unit will start pulsing immediately upon power-up or be in an armed state if in external mode. - External Trigger/Gate: Selects the system's External Mode to be Disabled, Triggered, or Gated.
 If either Triggered or Gated is selected, the following sub-parameters may be set. - Threshold (V): Sets the trigger threshold Voltage in 10mV increments.
 Typically this value should be set to 50% of the incoming trigger voltage for optimum trigger response.
 Valid threshold values are 0.20V-15V.
-The unit can handle up to a 30V peak maximum external input. - Polarity: If the External Mode has been set to Gated, change the Polarity to the required polarity.
-Active low or active high are the available modes. - Trigger Edge: If the External Mode has been set to Triggered, change the Trigger Edge to the required transition.
+The unit can handle up to a 30V external input. - o Polarity: If the External Mode has been set to Gated, alter the Polarity to the required polarity.
+Active low or active high are the available modes. - Trigger Edge: If the External Mode has been set to Triggered, alter the Trigger Edge to the required transition.
 Rising or falling edge are the available modes.